amboseli/ramboseli/README.md

 -   Save the batch file somewhere convenient with a name like "babase\_tunnel.bat""

--   Open the SSH Tunnel
+-   Open the SSH tunnel
     1. Run the batch file that you just created by double clicking on it.
     2. If there is an error, the window will close on its own, you will have no tunnel, and you will need to correct the errors!
     3. If you are successful, a command prompt window will display the text in the batch file, along with a message.